History of the New York Giants: 2001–2003

 The Giants were unable to build on their Super Bowl appearance.
 They ended the 2001 season 7–9 and out of the playoffs for the third time in four seasons.
 Collins continued his success as the team's quarterback, throwing for over 3,700 yards and 19 touchdowns, and Strahan broke the NFL record by recording 22.5 sacks In 2002, Collins had one of the best seasons of his career, throwing for over 4,000 yards, and Barber rushed for 1,386 yards and caught 69 passes for 597 yards.
 Rookie tight end Jeremy Shockey caught 74 passes for a total of 894 yards.
 The team started 6–6, but made the playoffs as a wild card by winning their last four regular season games.

-In the wild card playoffs, the Giants built a 38–14 3rd-quarter lead against San Francisco.
+In the wild card playoffs, the Giants built a 38–14 3rd-quarter lead against the San Francisco 49ers.
 However, the 49ers rallied, scoring a field goal, and three touchdowns to take a 39–38 lead with a minute left in the game.
 Collins then drove the Giants down to the 49ers 23-yard line with six seconds left, setting up a potential game winning 41-yard field goal attempt for Matt Bryant.
 On the final play of the game, 40-year-old long snapper Trey Junkin — who had just been signed for this playoff game — snapped the ball low, and punter Matt Allen could not spot the ball properly for the attempt.
 Allen picked the ball up and threw an unsuccessful pass downfield to offensive lineman Rich Seubert as time expired, and the Giants lost 39–38.

 The Giants started the 2003 season 4–4, but lost their final eight games.
 With two games remaining in the season, Jim Fassel requested a meeting with team management, and asked, if he was to be fired, that they do so now rather than wait until the end of the season.
 Management complied with his request, formally firing Fassel on (or around) December 17, 2003, but allowing him to coach the team's final two games.